vippsas/vipps-magento/docs/FAQ.md

 ## How to enable debug mode / requests profiling

-If you have experienced any issue with Vipps MobilePay, try to enable *Request Profiling* and *Debug* features under the Vipps payment configuration area:
+If you have experienced any issue with Vipps MobilePay, try to enable *Request Profiling* and *Debug* features under the payment configuration area:

 *Stores -> Configuration -> Sales -> Payment Methods -> Vipps MobilePay*